timholy/AdvancedScientificComputing/setup.md

 - search for Julia and select it (once you start using it, it will be first and you just hit "Enter"); you should see a Julia [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) start:

   ![The VS Code Julia REPL](figures/vscode_with_julia_repl.png)

+This will open a Julia REPL.
+You can quit this REPL with `exit()` or hitting Ctrl-D.

 # Optional tools